HCL-TECH-SOFTWARE/connections-automation/README.md

 -rw-r--r--.
 1 root    orion 1955876681 Sep 24 16:47 8.5.5-WS-WASSupplements-FP018-part3.zip
 ```

-Of course, you can drop it all to a single folder, or restructure it whatever way you find OK.
+Of course, you can drop it all to a single folder, or restructure it whatever way you prefer.

 ### Inventory files

 Inventory files live in environments folder.
 In general all the variables are separated in two files - connections and component_pack.
-It could be merged of course, as lot of stuff is overlapping, but be careful if merging not to overlap stuff that eventually shouldn't be (like if you are using different NFSs for Connections and Component Pack).
+It could be merged of course, as lot of stuff is overlapping, but be careful if merging not to overlap stuff that eventually shouldn't be (like if you are using different NFSs for the WebSphere-side of Connections and Component Pack).

 ### Supported layouts

 Those scripts should be able to support both single node installations and HA environments, specifically:

-* We tested with a single WAS node (DMGR, IHS, and Node agent collocated)
+* We tested with a single WAS node (DMGR, IHS, and Node agent co-located)
 * We tested with a proper distributed WAS (two separate WAS nodes, two separate IHSs behind internal load balancer, DMGR on a dedicated machine)
-* Kubernetes can be single node installation or any type of HA one.
-Scaling is also supported by those scripts (you can add new masters or workers if you created your Kubernetes environment using those scripts on the first place).
+* Kubernetes can be single node installation or any type of HA.
+Scaling is also supported by those scripts (you can add new masters or workers if you created your Kubernetes environment using those scripts in the first place).

 ### Cache folders